 Outside of the city of Guntersville easy nest quest, there are many other places near the vast shoreline where you have an outstanding chance of a successful eagle watch.

-I spotted eagles at each of the following public places that border the lake during the fall of 2020.
-Enhance your self-guided bald eagle adventure by including one or more of them in your trip to Guntersville Lake.
+I spotted eagles at each of the following public places that border the lake during the peak season of 2020-2021.

-It will take a little more effort, and — in some cases — a good deal more effort than watching the two nests in the city.
+It takes more effort than watching the two nests in the city.
 These sites may require you to hike, bike, launch a canoe, or at least bring your binoculars, along with more patience: